connexcs/docs/customer.md

 ## Delete Customers

-Users can delete **Customers** from the list, by following the steps given below.
+You can delete **Customers** from the list, by following the steps given below.

 1. Select a **Customer** from the list.
 2. Click on the **Delete** button.